uds-se/osnap/README.md

 ###### How to build O!Snap from source?

-Assuming that you have installed cplex, cplex.jar, and JavaILP, runn the following commands should be enough:
+Assuming that you have installed cplex, cplex.jar, and JavaILP, run the following commands should be enough:

 ```
 mvn clean compile package -DskipTests appassembler:assemble